 Before joining Geisinger, Dr. Hamory was Professor of Medicine and Associate Dean for Clinical Affairs at Penn State.
 He was Executive Director of Penn State's University Hospitals and Chief Operating Officer for Penn State's Milton S. Hershey Medical Center.

-Dr. Hamory serves on several national committees and panels concerned with improving the quality of medical care and use of information technology in healthcare.
+Dr. Hamory currently serves on the Board of Blue Cross Blue Shield of Massachusetts and the Board of Presence Health in Illinois.
+He also serves on several national committees and panels concerned with improving the quality of medical care and use of information technology in healthcare.
+He has served on the Board of Directors for AMGA and several other community organizations.

 Kevin F. Brennan, CPA, FHFMA, is the Executive Vice President of Finance, Chief Financial Officer of Geisinger Health System and Treasurer of the Foundation.
 As Chief Financial Officer, he is responsible for all of the System financial operations and directs key functions including: treasury management, revenue cycle, financial reporting, budgeting, third party contracting, compliance, payroll, accounts payable, tax, decision support, mergers and acquisitions and financial systems, including workforce management.